SEMICeu/SDG-sandbox/process_and_method/methodology/phase4.md

 <details>
   <summary><b>Rules and Guidelines</b></summary>

-Every element, e.g. attributes, needs to have a persistent identifier alongside labels that could be in different languages.
 Publication as a last call Working Draft does not imply endorsement by the Working Group members or its representatives.
 This is a draft model and may be updated, replaced or made obsolete by another model at any time.
-Endorsement of the model will be sought in the `step 22`.
+Endorsement of the model will be sought in the `step 23`.
  </details>